 CONSECUTIVE INTERPRETATION- INTRODUCTION

-Consecutive interpretation is a form of interpretation that involves verbal conversion of a speech from one language to another.
+Consecutive interpretation is a form of interpretation that involves the verbal conversion of a speech from one language to another.
 The interpreter verbally translates the content while the speaker presents the speech.
 To clarify, an interpreter begins to deliver messages in a target language when a speaker pauses his/her speech or conversation.

 During the speech, there are pauses or breaks between sentences when each party is speaking.
 In other words, the interpreter listens then interprets.
-Therefore, a good interpreter will be a one with good listening skills and proficiency in the target language.
-Moreover, in consecutive interpreting the interpreter reproduces what the speaker has said for the audience.
+Therefore, a good interpreter will be one with good listening skills and proficiency in the target language.
+Moreover, in consecutive interpreting, the interpreter reproduces what the speaker has said for the audience.
 He is normally standing or sitting close to the speaker, uses a pad and pen to take notes.
-In addition he may use a microphone to speak only once the speaker finishes his part.
+In addition, he may use a microphone to speak only once the speaker finishes his part.

 USES AND BENEFITS OF CONSECUTIVE INTERPRETATION SERVICES